Robert H. Lee: Awards and memberships

 Lee was a recipient of many awards.
 He received the Order of British Columbia and was named Businessman of the Year in 1990, selected by a panel of Chinese-Canadian businessmen and the Vancouver Board of Trade.
 He was also a trustee of the Bank of British Columbia, a directorship of the Real Estate Institute of Canada, Vancouver Foundation, B.C.
 Paraplegic Foundation and of the Port Authority of Vancouver.
 He also received an Order of Canada and an Honorary Doctorate of Law UBC.

-He also was a black member of YMCA Vancouver and served as a director of Crown Life Insurance, Canadian National Railway and Wall Financial Corporation.
-In addition, Lee was a Governor and later (1993-96) Chancellor of the University of British Columbia, and was responsible for generating $1.7 billion for the school's endowment as a founding member of the UBC Properties Fund.
+He also was a longtime member of YMCA Vancouver and served as a director of Crown Life Insurance, Canadian National Railway and Wall Financial Corporation.
+In addition, Lee was a Governor and later (1993–96) Chancellor of the University of British Columbia, and was responsible for generating $1.7 billion for the school's endowment as a founding member of the UBC Properties Fund.